 For sewers, bench to provide a smooth U-shaped channel.
 Benching is to be constructed to the obvert of the pipe.
 The benching shall be sloped at 2% to the channel.
 Curve channels smoothly.
 Slope invert to establish the sewer grade.

-Refer to the Region’s Standard Drawings [enter the appropriate drawing numbers].
+Refer to the Region’s Standard Drawings 02.17.

 407.07.15 Installation of Adjustment Units is deleted and replaced with the following:

 For any grade adjustments up to 150mm deep, use non-shrink mortar (SikaQuick 1000, VeraSpeed 100, or Equivalent).
 Grade adjustments greater than 150mm require a cast in place or precast riser.
-Refer to the Region’s Standard Drawings [enter the appropriate drawing numbers].
+Refer to the Region’s Standard Drawings 02.21.

 All structures shall be adjusted plumb, true to alignment and grade, and as specified in the Contract Drawings.